 Blade Barber gives you the same bite angle regardless of blade thickness.
 In all other types of skate sharpening, blade thickness variation causes bite-angle inaccuracies.

-The Blade Barber is made in Canada.
+The Blade Barber is designed and made in Canada.

 The Blade Barber is made using the highest quality processes and materials.

-1. Tungsten carbide is used to shave hard and wear resistant stainless steel skate blades.
+- Tungsten carbide is used to shave hard and wear resistant stainless steel skate blades.
 We tested many grades of tungsten carbide from many suppliers before landing on our custom proprietary sub-micron tungsten carbide composition.

-2 Grinding our tungsten carbide cutter requires ultra-high precision diamond grinding that could not be done by many tool grinders in USA and Germany.
+- Grinding our tungsten carbide cutter requires ultra-high precision diamond grinding that could not be done by many tool grinders in USA and Germany.
 The proprietary grinding process was developed in Canada over many years and allows the Blade Barber to hone your skates bite angles to very high accuracy.

-3. The guide plate is ceramic coated and it’s another key to the accuracy of the bite angle achieved by the B.B.
+- The guide plate is ceramic coated and it’s another key to the accuracy of the bite angle achieved by the B.B.
 Earlier prototypes were made from brass and stainless steel and they would wear and change shape too easily.
 There are no compromises used to make the guide plate.
 It is CNC machined to an accuracy of +\-0.0005”.The Blade Barber is made in Canada by people that care about sharp skates and making a quality product.The Blade Barber is by far the best value in handheld sharpeners, and arguably the best value in any sharpening product available.

 The plastic handle is fiber reinforced nylon for ultimate strength and rigidity.